Home | About USIG | What's New | Events

 F. Discrimination

-The Constitution of the Republic of Uganda prohibits discrimination in all spheres of political, social, and cultural life, as well as based on sex, race, color, tribe, origin, birth, social or economic standing or disability.
-(Art.
-21) In addition, the Constitution includes National Objectives and Directive Principles of State Policy that provide, “The State shall take appropriate measures to afford every citizen equal opportunity to attain the highest educational standard possible.”
-(Constitution, Objective 18) These provisions bind all persons including educational institutions.
+The Constitution of the Republic of Uganda prohibits discrimination in all spheres of political, social, and cultural life, as well as based on sex, race, color, tribe, origin, birth, social or economic standing or disability (Constitution, Art.
+21).
+In addition, the Constitution includes National Objectives and Directive Principles of State Policy that provide, "The State shall take appropriate measures to afford every citizen equal opportunity to attain the highest educational standard possible" (Constitution, Objective 18).
+These provisions bind all persons including educational institutions.

 G. Control of Organization

 Ugandan law does not restrict other organizations or persons from controlling a Ugandan NPO.
-Accordingly, a for-profit entity might establish an NPO and continue to control or own it.
+A not-for-profit entity might establish an NPO and continue to control or own it.
 Likewise, a Ugandan NPO could be controlled by a foreign grantor charity.

 H. Foreign Grants

-Regulation 14(2) of the NGO Registration Regulation requires that where an organization “receives monies in convertible currency in its possession, it shall open and operate an external bank account with the Bank of Uganda in which the currency shall be deposited and through which the transactions shall be conducted.”
-(NGO Registration Regulations, Regulation 14(2)) To monitor the use of foreign grants and related NGO activities, Ugandan law requires NGOs to: submit to the NGO Board an annual return; provide to the relevant district development committee estimates of its income and expenditures for review and approval; and submit to the Board or any other authority such information that the Board may consider to be in the public interest.
+Regulation 15(3) of the NGO Registration Regulation, 2009 requires that where an organization "receives monies in convertible currency in its possession, it shall open and operate an external bank account with a reputable bank in which the currency shall be deposited and through which the transactions shall be conducted."
+To monitor the use of foreign grants and related NGO activities, Ugandan law requires NGOs to: submit to the NGO Board an annual return and a report approved by the organization's annual general meeting or Board of Directors; provide to the relevant district development committee estimates of its income and expenditures for review and approval; and submit to the Board or any other authority information that the Board may consider to be in the public interest (NGO Registration Regulations, 2009, Regulation 16).
 [7]

 V. Tax Laws